Last Updated on October 26, 2024 by Kittredge Cherry

 “A Love Letter to Marsha” by Jesse Pallotta (Wikipedia)

 Johnson will also be honored with a statue in her hometown of Elizabeth, New Jersey.
 East River State Park in New York was renamed Marsha P. Johnson State Park in 2020, becoming the first New York state park named after an openly LGBTQ person.
-A campaign is underway urging the U.S. Postal Service to issue stamps honoring three drag icons: Johnson, Rivera and José Julio Sarria, legendary San Francisco drag queen who founded the Imperial Court in 1965.
+LGBTQ people are creating a new tradition by gathering there to watch fireworks on Independence Day.
+A campaign is underway urging the U.S. Postal Service to issue stamps honoring LGBTQ heroes: drag icons Johnson, Rivera and José Julio Sarria, legendary San Francisco drag queen who founded the Imperial Court in 1965; and Urvashi Vaid, lesbian activist and the first woman of color to lead a U.S. national gay-and-lesbian organization in 1989.

 Johnson’s life and impact are the subject of several documentaries, including the films “Happy Birthday, Marsha!”
 (2018) and “The Death and Life of Marsha P. Johnson” (2017).
 The PBS Newshour profiled her in 2023.
 There is even a picture book for children ages 4 to 8 titled “Sylvia and Marsha Start a Revolution!: The Story of the Trans Women of Color Who Made LGBTQ+ History.”

-The similarities between Johnson, Rivera and medieval saints is explored in depth in the scholarly article “The Afterward: Sylvia Rivera and Marsha P. Johnson in the Medieval Imaginary” by Joy Ellison and Nicholas Hoffman in the October 2019 issue of Medieval Feminist Forum.
+Scholars are taking a serious look at Johnson and her impact.
+“Street Evangelists and Transgender Saints: Sylvia Rivera, Marsha P. Johnson and the Religions of the Afro-Americas” by Ahmad Greene-Hayes appears in May 2024 issue of QTR: Journal of Trans and Queer Studies in Religion.
+The similarities between Johnson, Rivera and medieval saints are explored in depth in the scholarly article “The Afterward: Sylvia Rivera and Marsha P. Johnson in the Medieval Imaginary” by Joy Ellison and Nicholas Hoffman in the October 2019 issue of Medieval Feminist Forum.

 Kelly Latimore paints Marsha P. Johnson icon